 In the second category are channels that exist solely to earn affiliate commissions.
 For such content creators, all content development revolves around its ability to earn affiliate commissions.
 This is by far one of the easiest and most reliable ways to start monetizing your videos, and an absolute must if you aren’t collecting income from other areas!

 What’s great about this approach, and what makes it so accessible for new YouTubers, is that they don’t need to be famous off-the-bat to start earning money.
 There doesn’t need to be a viral “hit” as long as you understand your niche and provide solid content for it.
-By figuring out a niche where your videos could be valuable, you can effectively produce content that acts as a double-edged sword to simultaneously entertain and engage your audience, while still advertising a good deal to them.
+By figuring out a niche where your videos could be valuable, you can effectively produce content that acts as a double-edged sword to simultaneously entertain and engage your audience, while still marketing a good deal to them.

 - Your audience is super targeted, as most affiliate niches rank for a keyword with strong commercial intent.